-A written warning may be given by an employee's Department Head for minor violations of policy after prior verbal warning.
-However, a written warning may be given instead of a verbal warning for first-time misconduct or other serious offenses.
+A written warning may be given by the City Manager and/or an employee's Department Head for minor violations of policy after prior verbal warning.
+However, a written verbal warning may be given instead of a verbal written warning for first-time misconduct or other serious offenses.
 All written warnings should be addressed to the employee as a memorandum or on a corrective action form.
 If there has been a prior verbal warning given to the employee, it should be referenced in the first written warning.
-The Department Head should ask the employee to sign the written warning as proof of having received it.
+The Department Head should ask the employee to sign the written warning as proof acknowledgment of having received it.
 A signed copy of all written warnings should be placed in the employee's official, permanent personnel record.
 If the employee refuses to sign the written warning, that should be noted, and the unsigned copy forwarded to the employee's file.
-An employee who receives 3 written warnings for the same offense or, 3 written warnings resulted in probation and/or suspension) may be terminated without proceeding through the remaining steps in the disciplinary process.
+An employee who receives 3 written warnings for the same offense or, 3 written warnings for different offenses during an 18-month period (whether or not the first two written warnings resulted in probation and/or suspension) may be terminated without proceeding through the remaining steps in the disciplinary process.